syncfusion-content/windowsforms-docs/WindowsForms/SfCalendar/appearance.md

 # Appearance

-This section explains customize the appearance for header, footer and cells in Calendar through `style`properties.
+This section explains how to customize the appearance of header, footer, and cells in the calendar by using `style`properties.

 ## Customize header appearance

-BackColor and ForeColor of each part in calendar header can customized.
-Height of the calendar header can be customized by change the `HeaderHeight` property and width of header can updated automatically from the calendar width.
+The BackColor and ForeColor of each part in the calendar header can be customized.
+The height of the calendar header can be customized by using the `HeaderHeight` property, and the width of header can be updated automatically from the calendar width.

 ### Customize header text

-Header text in Calendar control which display the month and year of selected date.
-Calendar header color can be customized by using the following style properties.
+The header text in the calendar control displays the month and year of the selected date.
+The calendar header color can be customized by using the following style properties:

-* BackColor - To change the background color of header in calendar.
+* BackColor: Changes the background color of header in the calendar.
-* ForeColor - To change the foreground color of text which display month and year in calendar header.
+* ForeColor: Changes the foreground color of the text, which displays month and year in the calendar header.
-* HoverForeColor - To change the foreground color of header text on mouse hover state.
+* HoverForeColor: Changes the foreground color of the header text on mouse hover.
-* Font - To change the font used to draw the header text in  calendar.
+* Font: Changes the font that is used to draw the header text in the calendar.

 ### Customize day names

-Calendar header also contains the day names of week for the month view.
-Day names of the calendar header can be customized using the following properties.
+The calendar header contains day names of week for the month view.
+Day names of the calendar header can be customized by using the following properties:

-* DayNamesBackColor - To change the background color of day names in calendar header.
+* DayNamesBackColor: Changes the background color of day names in the calendar header.
-* DayNamesForeColor - To change the foreground color of day names in calendar header.
+* DayNamesForeColor: Changes the foreground color of day names in the calendar header.
-* DayNamesFont - To change the font used to draw the day names text in calendar.
+* DayNamesFont: Changes the font that is used to draw the day names text in the calendar.

-The following code example illustrates to customize the appearances of calendar header.
+The following code example illustrates how to customize appearances of the calendar header:

 {% tabs %}